posty-studio/autoblue/readme.txt

 == Description ==

 With Autoblue, you can share your WordPress posts to Bluesky automatically and effortlessly.
 It uses your featured image to make your posts stand out, and you can add a custom message to truly make each post your own.
+In addition, you can display replies to your Bluesky posts on your website.

 == External services ==